-John Vaughan was succeeded by his eldest and only surviving son,
+John Vaughan was succeeded by his eldest and only surviving son

-matriculated from Christ Church, Oxford, 23 July 1656, and was admitted to the Inner Temple in 1658.
+He matriculated from Christ Church, Oxford, 23 July 1656, and was admitted to the Inner Temple in 1658.
 He was knighted in 1661 and represented the borough of Carmarthen in Parliament, 1661-79, and the county, 1679-81 and 1685-7.
 He was appointed governor of Jamaica in 1674.
 There he was in constant conflict with the deputy-governor, the notorious Sir Henry Morgan, who intrigued with buccaneers and endangered the peace with France and Spain, which the governor was instructed to preserve.
 He was superseded by the earl of Carlisle in 1678.
 After his succession to his father's estates he settled down in London, pursuing his scientific investigations.
 He was president of the Royal Society (1686-9).
 He was also a member of the Kit-Kat Club, and is described by Samuel Pepys as 'one of the lewdest fellows of the age.'
-As he d. in Jan.
-1712/13 without male issue, the earldom became extinct.
+As he died in January 1712/13 without male issue, the earldom became extinct.

-was the second son of Walter Vaughan of Golden Grove and brother of John Vaughan, 1st earl of Carbery.
-He matriculated from Jesus College, Oxford, 4 Feb.
-1592 (B.A.
+Second son of Walter Vaughan of Golden Grove and brother of John Vaughan, 1st earl of Carbery.
+He matriculated from Jesus College, Oxford, 4 February 1592 (B.A.
 March 1594, M.A.
-Nov.
-1597).
+November 1597).
 He travelled widely on the Continent.
 In 1616 he was sheriff of Carmarthenshire.
-He m.
-Elizabeth, daughter and heiress of David ap Robert of Llangyndeyrn (now called Torcoed).
+He married Elizabeth, daughter and heiress of David ap Robert of Llangyndeyrn (now called Torcoed).
 In 1617 he purchased land from the Company of Adventurers to Newfoundland, and sent out settlers from Wales at his own expense in that year and two years later.
 The settlement he called 'Cambriol,' and he gave it Welsh place-names; it was situated on the south coast at the head of Tripaney Bay.
 Vaughan was prevented by ill-health from going out himself in 1622, and he did not succeed in establishing the colony.
 Owing to severe weather conditions and other causes the scheme was abandoned.
 He was knighted in 1628.
 His writings include (a) a work entitled Golden Grove (1600), a commonplace-book which includes quotations from a great variety of authors, classical, mediaeval, and contemporary, arranged under three headings - moral, economic, and political.
 He also wrote (b) a Latin poem in celebration of the marriage of Charles I, and (c) the curious compilation which he entitled The Golden Fleece (1626).
 In both he employed the pseudonym 'Orpheus Junior.'
 The Golden Fleece contains verse, both in Latin and English, animadversions on religion of a distinctly anti-Romanist character, and observations on the commercial weaknesses of the kingdom, all leading to the advocacy of colonisation, particularly in Newfoundland.
 He also wrote other pamphlets dealing mainly with questions of religion and health.
-He d. at Llangyndeyrn in Aug.
-1641, and was buried in the churchyard there.
+He died at Llangyndeyrn in August 1641, and was buried in the churchyard there.

 Published date: 1959